 “We just want Catholics to recognize that rock n roll can be spiritual music, as gospel music is for Baptists.
 We’re fighting two thousand years of repression.”

 “I think I’ll pass on the Dignity group, sounds beneath my dignity to be praying and exalting some myth.”

 “Faith is built on rituals.
 Don’t force yourself.
 But there’s a multitude of gay Catholics that need to express themselves freely.
 It’s a real show when they let go of their repressions.
 You could make the Troubadour a church of the unrepressed every Sunday morning with services and old-time gospel music.”

 “That’s not happening.”

-We drove back to Doug’s.
-With the top down, Doug and the boys sat in the back waving at everyone who stared at them.
-Jace stayed with me, snuggled up riding pussy as I drove.
+We drive back to Doug’s.
+With the top down, Doug and the boys sit in the back waving at anyone who stares at them.
+Jace stays with me, snuggled up riding pussy as I drive.
 LA is outstanding when the sun’s out.
-Back at the house, I swam laps in the pool, while everyone else lay in the sun.
-Once my workout was done, they joined me in the hot tub.
-It was Doug’s chance to revive his homo-dominance by fucking us all in the water.
+Back at the house, I swim laps in the pool, while everyone else lays in the sun.
+Once my workout is done, they join me in the hot tub.
+It’s Doug’s chance to revive his homo-dominance by fucking us all in the warm water.

-“My,” he remarked as he entered me while I lay in his arms, “You’ve become nicely relaxed down there.”
+“My,” he remarks as he entered me while I lay in his arms, “You’ve become nicely relaxed down there.”